 CyberGhost’s apps are easy to use, and their service is reliable, but if you ever do need assistance, the provider has you covered thanks to a searchable support library, live support chat, and a trouble ticket support tracking system.

-Desktop and laptop systems are protected thanks to macOS and Windows apps, while mobile devices are also protected with iOS and Android apps.
+Most devices are well-protected thanks to macOS, Windows, Linux, iOS, Android, Android TV and Amazon Fire TV apps.
 Chrome and Firefox users can take advantage of the provider’s browser extensions.

-Although CyberGhost allows a generous 7 simultaneous connections per account, the provider’s excellent router support offers the opportunity to protect all of your connected devices at once.
+Although CyberGhost allows a generous seven simultaneous connections per account, the provider’s excellent router support offers the opportunity to protect all of your connected devices at once.

 - Excellent native app support, including Chrome and Firefox extensions